 Product Liability Lawyer in New Jersey

-One may injure themselves even if they use a product according to its usage instructions?
-Poorly-designed products have the ability to cause many accidents and injuries throughout New Jersey every day, and you may have valid grounds for a successful product liability claim.
+You may be surprised to learn that one can injure themselves even if they use a product according to its usage instructions.
+Poorly designed products cause many accidents and injuries throughout New Jersey every day, and you may have valid grounds for a successful product liability claim.
 The consumer protection laws of New Jersey are complicated, and there may be compounding factors in your case that make it even murkier to determine responsibility.
 Fortunately, the product liability lawyers at Corradino & Papa, LLC can pierce through the confusion to figure out whether you have a valid claim.

 Once you speak to one of our product liability attorneys, we’ll assemble a case for you.
 Each claim is unique, so yours depends on the specific circumstances of your case.
 We will help you determine your eligibility, the potential damages, and how to present your case in the best way possible.